outlawhayden/tulane-gemini/README.md

 ### Overleaf

-1. Copy the files in this repository to a new project in Overleaf
+1. Copy the files in this repository directly to a new project in Overleaf

-1. 1.
-In `poster.tex`, set up your paper size, column layout, and scale the content as necessary
+1. In `poster.tex`, set up your paper size, column layout, and scale the content as necessary

 1. Make a copy of `beamercolorthemegemini.sty`, update the `\usecolortheme`